osc-delft/osc-delft.github.io/index.md

 # What does the community do?
 - We share our experiences and learn from each other through bi-annual meetings and discussions in our Slack space.
-- We help each other out towards working more openly.
+- We help each other out towards working more openly, collaboratively, and FAIR-ly, through sharing our knowledge and being open to learning.
-- more points
+- We create space and resources for community members to drive their own initiatives.

+We're actively developing and learning as a community - in other words, we're almost always "work-in-progress", looking for new ideas and input!

 # What are the benefits?
 - **Network building**: you will be able to connect with, learn from and collaborate with others interested in open science: